muratk5n/thirdwave/en/README.md

 ---

-Bloomberg: "How Changing Diets Leave Us Exposed to War, Extreme Weather and Market Turbulence The convergence of global diets means just three crops provide 50% of the world’s calories.
+Bloomberg: "How Changing Diets Leave Us Exposed to War, Extreme Weather and Market Turbulence..
+The convergence of global diets means just three crops provide 50% of the world’s calories.
 When shocks come, they hurt..
 Bagels in New York.
 Cakes in Beijing.
 Instant noodles in Jakarta.
 Daily habits for billions, yet just a generation or so ago Indonesians would have likely reached for a bowl of rice or the Chinese a sweet potato.

 A combination of rising incomes, the impact of Western culture and industrial farming focused on specific crops means we are all eating